Air Quality

 The Rio Vista Youth Air Protectors will play a vital role in spreading awareness of and planting the seeds to address air quality concerns in their city.
 Through a combination of internships, Purple Air Monitor distributions, educational workshops, tree plantings, and community meetings, we hope to empower high school youth and adult residents to create a more breathable and equitable Rio Vista for all.

-The Air Quality program is funded through the California Air Resources Board and is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment — particularly in disadvantaged communities.
+The Air Quality program is funded through the California Air Resources Board and is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Invest, formerly known as Cap-and-Trade, dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment — particularly in disadvantaged communities.